artcom/webapp-display/README.md

 ### Clear Cache via MQTT API

 The app subscribes to the topic `devices/<device>/doClearCacheAndRestart`.
-Messages on this topic cause the disk cache to be cleared and the app to be restarted.
+Messages on this topic cause the disk cache to be cleared and the app window to be restarted.
 The restart is necessary so that the memory cache is also discarded in addition to the deleted disk cache.

 ## Build